preciousbata/blood_cell_detect/README.md

 Training the project

 Training for this model was done on google colab using the free provided gpu, at the end of the taring a weight file is created
--yolov3-custom_last.weight soted in the backup folder created.
+-yolov3-custom_last.weight saved in the backup folder created.

 Run app.py using below command to start Flask API